dianadeliz/vva-dsm-capstoneproject/FUNCTIONALITIES_DOCUMENTATION.md

 # VVA-DSM Application Functionalities Documentation

-This document provides a comprehensive overview of all the functionalities available in the VVA-DSM (Voice, Vision, and Audio - Digital Smart Mirror) application.
+This document provides a comprehensive overview of all the functionalities available in the VVA-DSM (Voice Virtual Assistant) application.
 Each section includes a description of the feature and a placeholder for screenshots.

 ## Table of Contents